alyoshark/resourcex/README.md

 > - `.subscribe()` is an empty subscription to kick start the streaming of events
 > - Here is a [good article](https://medium.com/@shairez/a-super-ninja-trick-to-learn-rxjss-switchmap-mergemap-concatmap-and-exhaustmap-forever-88e178a75f1b) explaining what flattening strategies rxjs provides

+## Change Log

+- 0.1.0: Major rewrite to return `Resource` as `Subject` directly, and provide separate operators
+- 0.0.1 ~ 0.0.9: Pilot versions with `$` as exposed `Subject` and no access to current state; not recommended anymore